 Data sources and methodology

-The target population consists of all statistical establishments (sometimes referred to as firms or units) classified under code 811 - Repair and maintenance of the North American Industry Classification System (NAICS) 2017 during the reference year.
-The repair and maintenance subsector covers five industries in the NAICS: 81111 - Automotive mechanical and electrical repair and maintenance, 81112 = Automotive body, paint, interior and glass repair, 81119 - Other automotive repair and maintenance, 81121 - Electronic and precision equipment repair and maintenance, and 81131 - Commercial and industrial machinery and equipment (except automotive and electronic) repair and maintenance.
+The target population consists of all statistical establishments (sometimes referred to as firms or units) classified under code 811 - Repair and maintenance of the North American Industry Classification System (NAICS) 2022 during the reference year.
+The repair and maintenance subsector covers four industries in the NAICS: 81111 - Automotive mechanical and electrical repair and maintenance, 811113 - Specialized Automotive Repair, 81121 - Electronic and precision equipment repair and maintenance, and 81131 - Commercial and industrial machinery and equipment (except automotive and electronic) repair and maintenance.

 This subsector comprises establishments primarily engaged in repairing or maintaining motor vehicles, machinery, equipment and other products.
 These establishments repair or perform general or routine maintenance on such products, to ensure that they work efficiently.